Frank Jobe: Early years

 After the war, Jobe enrolled in Southern Missionary College with help from the G.I.
 Bill.
 He completed his bachelor's degree at La Sierra University and went on to medical school at Loma Linda University, receiving his MD in 1956.
 He worked for three years as a general practitioner before completing a residency in orthopedic surgery at the Los Angeles County Hospital.

 In 1964 Jobe began to consult with the Los Angeles Dodgers.
-He teamed with Dr. Robert Kerlan to specialize in the developing field of sports medicine.
+He teamed with Robert Kerlan to specialize in the developing field of sports medicine.
 The duo co-founded the Southwestern Orthopaedic Medical Group in 1965, later renamed the Kerlan-Jobe Orthopaedic Clinic.
 Jobe officially joined the Dodgers' medical staff in 1968.

 Along with the Dodgers, the clinic supervised medical treatment for the California Angels of Major League Baseball, the Los Angeles Rams of the National Football League, and the Los Angeles Lakers of the National Basketball Association.
 They eventually worked for the Los Angeles Kings and the Anaheim Ducks of the National Hockey League, as well as a large number of other professional and amateur athletes from across the country.